-General Guidelines/Precautions following surgery
+General Guidelines and Precautions following surgery

-- -Weight bearing: Partial-thickness tear: 2 crutches, 20 pounds weight bearing for the first 6 weeks postoperatively - Full-thickness tear: 2 crutches, 20 pounds weight bearing for the first 8 weeks postoperatively - -ROM: NO Active hip abduction and IR and NO Passive hip ER and adduction for the first 6 weeks postoperatively - -Do not push through pain or pinching, gentle stretching will gain more ROM. - -Use Continuous Passive Motion (CPM) 4 hours/day or stationary bike on zero resistance 2 hours/day ONLY for patients who have also had an arthroscopic procedure inside the hip joint - -Manage scarring around portal sites - -General precautions: Hip flexor tendonitis, Trochanteric bursitis, synovitis, scar tissue around portals - -Therapy should begin 1 time per week for first 6 weeks then 2-3 times per weeks after discharged from brace and crutches at 6 weeks PO.
+- Weight bearing: 2 crutches, 20 pounds flat foot weight bearing in brace for the first 6 weeks post op, unless instructed otherwise by AHI MD - ROM restrictions:

+NO Active hip abduction and IR

+NO Passive hip ER and adduction for the first 6 weeks post op

+- Do not push through pain or pinching, gentle stretching will gain more ROM. - Use CPM 4 hours/day or stationary bike on zero resistance 2 hours/day ONLY for patients who have also had an arthroscopic procedure inside the hip joint - General precautions: Hip flexor tendonitis, Trochanteric bursitis, synovitis, scar tissue - Manage scarring around portal site

+Begin therapy the day after surgery.
+Therapy should begin 1 time per week for first 6 weeks, then 2-3 times per week after discharged from brace and crutches at 6 weeks following surgery, unless instructed otherwise by AHI MD.